HWBN1/express-mongodb-excel-import/README.md

 const maximumRowNumber = 1000000;		// Maximum numbers of rows
 ```

-create new object with excel data
+create a new object with excel data

 ```
 const XLSX = require('xlsx');